 The transition from Type 1 to Type 2 happened gradually.
-First, it Mego replaced 2-XL’s silver eyelets with red eyelets.
-(See the image to the left.)
-Then, Mego replaced the recessed eyelets with red discs, making 2-XL a bit more attractive and giving him a bit more personality.
+First, it seems Mego replaced 2-XL’s silver eyelets with red eyelets — see the image to the left.
+(To note, some early “Brainy” 2-XL’s display similar red eyelets, but quite infrequently.)
+Then, Mego replaced eyelets (silver or red) with discs, making the robot more attractive and giving him a bit more personality.
 The Type 1 eyes are small and non-expressive.

 The earliest Type 2s retained the older rear panel, with octagon speaker.
 My guess is that Mego used the older molds or left-over rear panels until the supply was exhausted.
 Or, Mego simply continued to modify the Type 2 until arriving at the final design.

 If my recollection is correct, my brother and I owned a Type 2 model.
 Functionally, nothing changed, save his flashing eyes, and 2-XL still operated on 8-track cassettes.
 The modification is so subtle, that people sometimes fail to notice the differences.
 Mego even retained the older Type 1 model on the box (that never changed) and only gradually employed the Type 2 model in later advertising.
 Most international models would be of the Type 2 variety, suggesting 2-XL’s expanded world-wide presence occurred sometime around 1980.
 (See the section on international 2-XLs below.)